 - soldering iron

-Abaca - known worldwide as Manila hemp.
+Known worldwide as Manila hemp.
 Abaca fiber is obtained from the leaf sheaths of the abaca (Musa textilis Nee) and is considered as the strongest among natural fibers.
 The length of the fiber varies from 3 to 9 ft or more, depending on the height of the plant and the age of the leafsheath.
 The color of the fiber ranges from ivory white to light and dark brown.

-Rattan - is superficially similar to bamboo, but distinct in that the stems are solid, rather than hollow, and also in their need for some sort of support.
+Superficially similar to bamboo, but distinct in that the stems are solid, rather than hollow, and also in their need for some sort of support.
 While bamboo can grow on its own, rattan cannot.
 Some genera (example Metroxylon, Pigafetta, Raphia) are however more like typical palms, with stouter, erect trunks.
 Many rattans are also spiny, the spines acting as hooks to aid climbing over other plants, and also to deter herbivores.
 Rattans have been known to grow up to hundreds of meters long.

-Bamboo - Stems of bamboo plants are stronger and flexible.
+Stems of bamboo plants are stronger and flexible.
 Bamboo grows in all parts of the country - in plains, forests, hills and mountains.

 Among the varieties of bamboo are the spiny bamboo, kawayan China, kawayan kiling, bikal and buho.

-Coconut Shells - Coconut trees are abundant in the Philippines.
+Coconut trees are abundant in the Philippines.
 Coconut shells vary in thickness and color depending on the age of the nut.
 They are used for fuel and for manufacturing articles such as buttons, pins, coin banks, lamp shades, and flower vases.

-Buri - It is a palm from which three kinds of fibers, namely buri, raffia, and buntal, are obtained.
+A palm from which three kinds of fibers, namely buri, raffia, and buntal, are obtained.
 The buri palm has large fan-shaped leaves with stout petioles ranging from 2 to 3 m in length.
 The palm reaches a height of 20 to 40 m and its trunk attains a diameter of 1 to 1.5 m.
 Of the buri fiber, buntal is the one with the most impact in the market.

-Leather - is a material created through the tanning of hides, skins and kips of animals.
+A material created through the tanning of hides, skins and kips of animals.
 Hides are skins from large animals like horses and carabaos.
 Skins come from such animals like alligators and goats.
 Kips are obtained from undersized animals like lizards.
 The tanning process converts the putrescible skin into a durable, long-lasting, and versatile natural material for various uses.